International-Data-Spaces-Association/IDSA-Rulebook/103_Establishing_Trust.md

 Attribute-based trust is a way to establish trustworthiness between two parties based on specific attributes rather than a fixed identity.
 It functions as a control mechanism with minimal disclosure -  proving that certain conditions are met without revealing full details on every interaction.

-It's mechanism can be summarized in a couple of simple statements:
+It's mechanism can be summarised in a couple of simple statements:

 - A Participant holds a collection of attributes
 - A data sharing contract is a collection of policies